Publisher: Black Mask Studios

 Honestly, there are so many ways that Eternal can be interpreted and enjoyed that I defy anyone to pick this book up and not be utterly blown away by its contents.
 Proving without a shadow of a doubt that fantasy books don’t have to just be lumbering, unsophisticated bouts of violent swordplay, Eternal provides nuance, depth and emotion to what is a fairly played-out genre, resulting in what is about as flawless a comic as you could ever hope to read.

-A breathtaking example of three creators working in perfect synergy, and – even though it’s only January – an early front-runner for my book of the year.
+A breathtaking example of three creators working together in perfect synergy, and – even though it’s only January – an early front-runner for my book of the year.